-A balance sheet is a snapshot of your business’ financial position on a given day, usually calculated at the end of the quarter or year.
+A Balance Sheet is a snapshot of your business’ financial position on a given day, usually calculated at the end of the quarter or year.
 It is a summary of your company’s assets, liabilities/obligations, and owner’s financial involvement.

-A business will generally need a balance sheet when applying for loans or grants, submitting taxes, or seeking investors.
+When do I need a Balance Sheet?A business will generally need a Balance Sheet when applying for loans or grants, submitting taxes, or seeking investors.

-A balance sheet is how a business can verify that all their financial records are in check.
+A Balance Sheet is how a business can verify that all their financial records are in check.
 There are essentially 3 accounting categories used to keep track of your finances:

 - Owners’s (aka Shareholder’s) Equity